mulias/elm-tigershark/README.md

 Things I'm thinking about now, but should be done way later.

-- Write custom "isPortsModule" parser so that we don't have to parse every import to find ones that use ports.
+- Write custom "isPortsModule" parser so that we don't have to fully parse every imported module to find ones that use ports.
 - Fuzz tests for
   - Always extracts name from module
   - Always converts flags of interoperable types
   - Always collects local ports
 - Request files as needed from node, instead of reading all files during startup.
 - Flag to use local prettier install to format declaration files
+- Use `elm-program-test` to test the worker program end-to-end.

 ### The name